-The seven spices include - Dhaniya Powder (Coriander Powder), Garam Masala (Whole Spice Mix), Haldi (Turmeric Powder), Hari Elaichi (Green Cardamom), Lal Mirch Powder (Red Chili Powder) and Sabut Jeera (Cumin Seeds or Shahjeera).
+The seven spices include: Dhaniya Powder (Coriander Powder), Garam Masala (Whole Spice Mix), Haldi (Turmeric Powder), Hari Elaichi (Green Cardamom), Lal Mirch Powder (Red Chilli Powder), and Sabut Jeera (Cumin Seeds or Shahjeera).

-A set of five herbs is also famous in the Indian cuisine and these five herbs are used in certain alternative recipes.
-These are known as Panch Phoron – that is used in recipes’ prepared particularly to soothe the digestive system and cure indigestion.
+A set of five herbs is also famous in Indian cuisine, and these five herbs are used in certain alternative recipes.
+These are known as Panch Phoron, which is used in recipes prepared particularly to soothe the digestive system and cure indigestion.
 Panch Phoron includes Cumin, Brown Mustard, Fenugreek, Nigella and Fennel.

-To understand Indian cuisine, you must learn about the signature Indian food spices and the traditional techniques of balancing them to craft a delicacy.
-The earthy, aromatic, slightly nutty pot of spices cooked with raw vegetables, lentils, cereals, or meat extract adds a depth of flavour exclusive to the dish.
-Experts are aware of the differences between various herbs used in different types of preparations.
+To understand Indian cuisine, you must learn about the signature spices and the traditional techniques for balancing them to craft a delicacy.
+The earthy, aromatic, slightly nutty pot of spices, cooked with raw vegetables, lentils, cereals, or meat extract, adds a depth of flavour unique to the dish.
+Experts are aware of the differences among herbs used in various preparations.

-For instance, they know cumin seeds are earthy and roast, coriander seeds bring in citrus flavours, fennels can get you a bright floral taste, cinnamon is slightly earthy and sweet, and cardamom is a game changer for all desserts.
+For instance, they know cumin seeds are earthy and roast; coriander seeds bring citrus flavours; fennel can give you a bright floral taste; cinnamon is slightly earthy and sweet; and cardamom is a game-changer for all desserts.

-All basic Indian spices contain distinctive fragrant oils which break down when they are exposed to heat.
-These herbs mixes are versatile, and they can be added to curry pastes, barbeque rubs, juices, salads, and desserts.
+All basic Indian spices contain distinctive fragrant oils that break down when heated.
+These herb mixes are versatile and can be added to curry pastes, barbecue rubs, juices, salads, and desserts.

-The traditional cooks employ definitive techniques to avoid pairing incompatible herbs together; for instance, mustard seeds are not added to desserts or milk-based recipes, but it is roasted and sauteed with rice-yoghurt to get smoky, tangy yoghurt rice.
+Traditional cooks employ definitive techniques to avoid pairing incompatible herbs; for instance, mustard seeds are not added to desserts or milk-based recipes, but they are roasted and sauteed with rice and yoghurt to make smoky, tangy yoghurt rice.
 Raw yellow mustard paste is added to fish curries cooked in mustard oil, and a small amount of citrus ingredient is added to the preparation to soothe the excessively pungent flavour.

 These seven Indian food spices are used in almost all preparations.
-The best way to use the spices is to store them properly in airtight containers; otherwise, the flavour and aroma evaporate.
-Desserts made from jaggery or honey are spiced with cardamom and fennel seeds to enhance the taste.
-Also, you can find multiple varieties of spicy milk-based meals, some made from lentils and jaggery.
+The best way to use spices is to store them in airtight containers; otherwise, their flavour and aroma evaporate.
+Desserts made with jaggery or honey are spiced with cardamom and fennel seeds to enhance their flavour.
+You can also find a variety of spicy, milk-based dishes, some made with lentils and jaggery.

 Here Is The List Of The Top 7 Indian Spices

-1- Corinder (Dhaniya)- Corinder or Cilantro can be used as a green garnish, and the seeds can be roasted and powdered to balance the heat.
-In the traditional system, the foods are categorised into hot and cold, not on the basis of the temperature but the way the body responds when taken.
-For instance, green or red chilly, onion, hot peppers, garlic, alcohol and caffeine increase body heat and cause sweating.
+1- Coriander (Dhaniya) - Coriander (cilantro) can be used as a green garnish, and the seeds can be roasted and powdered to balance the heat.
+In the traditional system, foods are categorised as cold, not based on temperature but on how the body responds when they are consumed.
+For instance, green or red chilli, onion, hot peppers, garlic, alcohol and caffeine increase body heat and cause sweating.

 Coriander is not just used in vegetables or meats; it can be made into a sweet bhog called Panjiri, where the seeds are roasted in clarified butter(Ghee) and blended into powdered form with grated coconut, almonds, and jaggery or sugar, a recipe that is served during Krishna Janmashtami in the temples as offerings to Krishna.